djohnsonkc/ionic-sidemenu/README.md

-Ionic 2 and Angular 2
+ionic-sidemenu: Ionic 2 and Angular 2
 =====================================
-A simple SPA app using AngularJS, Node.js, Express.js, and Grunt to demonstrate optimization and a nice file uploader.
+Simple Ionic 2 and Angular 2 app using a side menu

 ## This project was bootstrapped using the Ionic CLI